Italy ~ Sicily

 Horses: The horses used for the rides are mostly locally bred Sicilian breeds and Arab crosses, around 14.2hh to 16hh and 6 to 9 years old.
 They are sure footed, at home in the mountainous terrain and trained using a natural horsemanship technique developed by American Ed Dabney.
 Comfortable trekking saddles are used with both cruppers and breastplates for the mountains and saddlebags are provided.
 Rides are run for a maximum of 10 or 12 guests.

 Hours: There is between 4 and 6 hours riding a day riding, with breaks for rests and lunch.
 Hours on the Madonie Rides can be tailored to suit on request

 Pace and experience required: These rides are for intermediate riders and above.
 You must be able to walk, trot, long canter and short gallop on a well schooled horse in open country.
 You should also be used to riding at these paces outside, with a group of horses, in an open environment.
 The pace of the rides is moderate overall, there are usually plenty of chances to move on though some days in the mountains (Madonie area particularly) riding is often slow due to the ground.
 The Transiciliana Ride includes the most chances for longer canters

 Accommodation is in good quality village or country hotels and guesthouses of 3* to 4* standard.
 Several are family run inns, high up in the hills, most have en-suite rooms and some have a swimming pool.
 On the Madonie ride you might stay a night in a simple mountain refuge if the weather is fine.
-Other nights are in small hotels though one night on the Transiciliana Ride is in a forest guard hut where camp beds are used.
+Other nights are in small hotels.

 Transiciliana Ride (7 nights) - Euros 2250 per person

 Transiciliana Ride (7 nights)

 Itinerary in brief - Madonie Ride.
 Please enquire for other itineraries.

 |You will be met at Catania airport and driven about 1 ½ hours to a B&B in small town of Petralia Sottano.
 Meet your hosts, time to relax and then dinnner.
 Night Petralia Sottano